7 Simple Ways To Create A Restful Bedtime Routine With ADHD

 Journaling before bed can help you process the day and let go of rumination.
 Instead of rehashing your day in bed, you can release it all onto the paper.

 Next, acknowledge what went wrong.
 Take a moment to rant if you need, but also look for potential solutions.
-What could be done better next time?
-What would future you do in a similar situation?
-What can you learn from this event?

 Taking a few minutes to recognise the good and bad in your day will help clear your mind, ready for bed.